femolyn1/bikesharing/README.md

 According to the US census beaureau[2], Des Moines population as at July 1, 2019 was  214,237.
 Page 1 of the [Story point](https://public.tableau.com/profile/femi.adeleke#!/vizhome/Book1_15955256267580/StoryPoints?publish=yes) shows a breakdown of the population by age.

 ### Comparison with New York City
-In comparison with New York City with a population of 1,628,706, Des Moines forms only 13% of Manhattan NY City's population.
+In comparison to New York City with a population of 1,628,706, Des Moines forms only 13% of Manhattan NY City's population.

 ### Effect of Population on Bike Sharing program